Edwin-8703/Telehealth-App/Teladoc/README.md

 Python Version > 3.5

 ### Description
-This is a disease prediction system based on symptoms build using Machine learning and Flask.
+This is a disease prediction system based on symptoms build using Machine learning and Flask done by Edwin obisa and Faith Juma.
 ```